eeliuqin/Airbnb-Reviews-Text-Mining-and-Sentiment-Analysis/README.md

 ## Conclusion

 This study focused on analyzing 743K+ reviews of Airbnb in New York City, 2018-2022.
-Exploratory data analysis was conducted to find the trend of number of reviews.
-Text mining and sentiment analysis was further implemented to find the most popular words, trend of popularity, reasons for negative reviews, and overall sentiment.
+Exploratory data analysis was conducted to find the trend in the number of reviews.
+Text mining and sentiment analysis was further implemented to find the most popular words, the popularity trend, reasons for negative reviews, and overall sentiment.
 This study can help lodging companies and hosts better understand user needs and improve customer satisfaction.

 ## References